 Click on a link below or to the left to learn more about these and other topics.

-The Toilet Rebate Program provides eligible water customers a rebate of up to $100 for replacing a high flush toilet (manufactured before 1994) with a new low flush model that uses 1.6 gallons or less.
-To ensure that rebate checks are issued in time, the following must be observed.
+The Toilet Rebate Program provides eligible water customers a rebate of up to $100 for replacing a high flush toilet (manufactured before 1994) with a new low flush model.

 Sensible Sprinkling Program - This Program offers a FREE CHECK-UP to water customers with working in-ground sprinkler systems using potable, reclaimed, or well water.
 Participants will receive, at no charge, a sprinkler system evaluation with site-specific recommendations, a diagram of the sprinkler layout, installation of a rain sensor if one is not present, water conservation information, and an automatic shut-off hose nozzle.
 Click here for a downloadable application.
 Call 551-3177 for more information.